-We can help youngsters accept the concept of being kind to themselves, others, and our planet in a variety of ways, fortunately.
+We can help children accept the concept of being kind to themselves, others, and our planet in a variety of ways, fortunately.

 Surrounding kids with books, tales, and activities that encourage kindness and empathy is one of the most effective ways.